pyk595/tp/docs/UserGuide.md

 Format: `within DAYS`
 * DAYS must be a positive integer or 0.
+* If the integer is too large (i.e. greater than 2,147,483,647), we will not consider it an integer.

 Example:
 * `within 12` shows a list of people that were last contacted within the past 12 days.